praveens-git-bit/ignite-23/Exercise5&6.md

 ## Exercise 5: Power BI reports with Direct Lake

+So, we saw that Contoso was able to have all their organizational data in OneLake in Microsoft Fabric while still continuing to invest in Azure Databricks from their past architecture.
+You may be asking, what are the benefits?
+The benefit’s are tremendous!
+Contoso can leverage the persona-based experiences in Microsoft Fabric for their various personas.
+They can choose their type of workloads and computes to run on top of this data and they could easily scale to add even more sources of data in the future.
+On top of that, they could benefit from the governance features of Microsoft Purview and OneSecurity across their entire data estate.They could leverage Power BI for compelling visualizations including near real-time data for making data driven decisions.
+Besides, with the new Direct Lake query mode in Power BI, they no longer had to choose between data latency or performance; they could get both!
+Now as Business Analyst let's see how we can leverage the Power BI experience in Microsoft Fabric!

 ### Task 5.1: Leverage Power BI to derive actionable insights from data in Lakehouse using Direct Lake mode.

 In this task, you will work with Power BI to reveal some valuable insights.